What can I do to help myself?

 Catch up on missed sleep

-If you have missed out on a lot of sleep, or you are not sleeping at all, you may find you need to catch up.
+If you have missed out on a lot of sleep, or you are not sleeping at all, you may find you need to catch up on missed sleep.
 For example, you may want to sleep an hour or two more at weekends, or have short naps during the day.

 Diet and physical activity

 What you eat and drink can affect how well you sleep.
 Be careful about using stimulants like alcohol, caffeine and nicotine, particularly in the evening.
 Large meals late in the evening should also be avoided.
-It’s also a good idea to avoid drinking too much liquid before you go to bed, so you don’t need to get up to use the toilet in the night.
+It is also a good idea to avoid drinking too much liquid before you go to bed, so you do not need to get up to use the toilet in the middle of the night.

 Regulate light exposure

 Light has an important impact on how well you sleep.
 Generally, you will sleep better at night if you have spent time in natural daylight during the day.
-If you spend most of the day inside, try and build in short breaks where you can go outside.
+If you spend most of the day inside, try and incorporate short breaks into your daily routine where you go outside.

-Avoid bright lights at night, as these can disturb your sleep.
+At night, avoid bright lights, as they can disturb your sleep.
 Turn off backlit electronic devices such as smartphones, tablets or laptops, and dim the lights in the room where you are going to sleep.
-If you wake up in the night and need to use the toilet, avoid switching on a main light as you may find it harder to fall asleep again afterwards.
+If you wake up in the middle of the night and need to use the toilet, avoid switching on a main light as you may find it harder to fall asleep again afterwards.

 Keep a sleep diary